microsoft/OCCT/README.md

 # Office Client Cutover Tool (OCCT)
-OCCT is designed for customers migrating from Microsoft Cloud Germany (Microsoft Cloud Deutschland) to Office 365 services in the new German datacenter regions.
-OCCT supports the migration of Office Apps on Windows devices in migration phase 9.
+OCCT is designed for customers migrating from Microsoft Cloud Deutschland to Office 365 services in the new German datacenter regions.
+OCCT supports the migration of Office Apps on Windows devices after migration phase 9 completed.
 A detailed description of the migration process is available in [Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/enterprise/ms-cloud-germany-transition?view=o365-worldwide).

-After migration phase 9 of the migration process completed, Office 365 Apps for Windows (Word, Excel, PowerPoint, Outlook) may stop working.
-To solve this issue, users must sign out from all Office applications, restart Office and sign in again.
+After phase 9 of the migration process completed, Office 365 Apps for Windows (Word, Excel, PowerPoint, Outlook) may stop working.
+To solve this issue, users must sign out from all Office applications, close them, open any Office App and sign in again.
 OCCT will automate the client-side steps without having to to perform manually sign out/sign in operations.

-The tool is designed to be executed on-demand after migration phase 9 has been completed or as an scheduled task which checks the completion status periodically.
+The tool is designed to be executed by an affected user once after migration phase 9 has been completed or a scheduled task is added to run the tool periodically.
 The last option ensures the best user experience in managed environments.
+Running OCCT does not require local administrator privileges.

-While executing OCCT, the tool examines the migration status for the tenant.
+While executing OCCT, the tool can examine the migration status for the tenant.
 If migration phase 9 has been completed, the client must be updated.
 To successfully run OCCT, all Office Apps must be closed.
 If the user is running Office Apps, a message prompt will appear and request the user to close all running Office Apps.
 The message displays which Office Apps are running and need to be closed.

 If the user does not respond to the message prompt, OCCT is automatically closing all running Office apps after 10 minutes.
 Once all Office Apps are closed, OCCT updates the client configuration to work with the new German datacenter region.